iamckn/iamckn.github.io/source/_posts/2017-11-14-wireguard-vpn-typical-setup.markdown

 Hopefully you too have been sold so let's get into the set up process.

+# Set up details

+We will be setting up the typical VPN connection described in the previous post.

+{% img /images/typical_vpn.png %}

+Here's how our set up will look like:

+* An ubuntu 16.04 (x64) VPS as our VPN server (Gateway).
+* The internet facing interface on the server is eth0.
+* An ubuntu 16.04 (x64) computer as the client.
+* We will use 10.200.200.1/24 as the VPN server interface IP.
+* We will use 10.200.200.2/24 as the VPN client interface IP.
+* Unbound DNS resolver for added security.

 # Set up steps

 1. Install WireGuard on the VPN server.